juhasev/sample-ninja-help/member-app-config-promotions-tab.md

      * Include lists
      * Add links
    - Optionally, you can also use HTML markup
-   - Remember that you can use UTF-8 characters like smileys for more engaging content.
+   - Remember that you can use UTF-8 characters like smileys 😃😃😃 for more engaging content 🎉🎉🎉.

 3. **Content Management**
    - **Enabled/Disabled Toggle**: Control the visibility of the Promotions page